 Start by placing the glaze ingredients in a pan on the stove.
 Bring the ingredients to a simmer and cook for a few minutes until the glaze has just started to thicken.
-Place the ham in a baking pan and pour half the glaze over the top.
+Place the ham in a roasting pan and pour half the glaze over the top.
 Cover the ham and bake until it is almost completely warmed through.
-Uncover the ham, then pour the remaining glaze over the top.
+Uncover the ham, then pour the remaining sauce over the top.
 Bake at a higher temperature until the glaze is caramelized.
 Carve the ham, then serve and enjoy!

 Tips for the perfect dish

 - The glaze will start to harden as it cools.
 This is normal, and you can reheat it in the microwave for 30 seconds if needed to loosen it back up to pour over the ham.

 - Leftovers will stay fresh in the refrigerator for up to 3 days, or you can freeze it for 2 months.
 I like to chop my leftover ham into bite sized pieces to use it in dishes like ham salad, ham and beans, ham and corn chowder, and ham casserole.

 - For the perfect holiday meal, pair your ham with roasted red potatoes, glazed carrots, a fresh asparagus salad and serve peanut butter eggs for a sweet finish.